mrdoogees/git-training/README.md

-You can use this repository to train with git's basics command :
+Repository to familiarize with git's command :
 - clone
 - checkout
 - status